UN Secretary General welcomes opening of Kartarpur corridor

 The requirement of passport and the USD 20 service fee have been waived for Saturday and for November 12 by Pakistan.

-Separate events were organized on both sides of the border to launch the much-awaited corridor ahead of the founder of Sikhism Guru Nanak Dev's 550th birth anniversary on November 12.
+Separate events were organised on both the sides of the border to launch the much-awaited corridor ahead of founder of Sikhism Guru Nanak Dev's 550th birth anniversary on November 12.

 The inauguration of the corridor comes in the midst of frayed ties between India and Pakistan following New Delhi's decision in August to withdraw Jammu and Kashmir's special status and bifurcate it into two Union Territories.